JK-002/JK-002/README.md

 # Hi there, I'm Justin 👋

 ## 📋 About Me
-I am a student at Florida Polytechnic University who is currently working towards getting my Master's degree in Mechanical Engineering.
+I am a graduate student at Florida Polytechnic University who is currently working towards getting my Master's degree in Mechanical Engineering.
 Currently, I am taking the course **Data Visualization and Reproducible Research** to further diversify my skillset before I graduate and enter the workforce.

 ## 🎯 My Interests
 * **The Outdoors**: Kayaking, biking, fishing, etc.